smartcontractkit/documentation/docs/resources/link-token-contracts.md

 ### Optimism Goerli testnet

 Testnet ETH is used to pay for transactions on Optimism.
 Use the [Optimism Bridge](https://app.optimism.io/bridge) to transfer testnet ETH and LINK from Ethereum Goerli to Optimistim Goerli.
+Select Optimism Goerli in your wallet to access the Optimism Goerli bridge.

 | Parameter      | Value                                                                                                                                                                                                                            |
 | :------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |